 The brand new Poly G7500 is Poly’s latest enterprise system for Video Conferencing and Collaboration.
-Polycom, now Poly since the merger between Polycom and Plantronics, felt that it was time for a successor to its widely popular RealPresence Group Series which is still touted by Poly as the ideal solution for enterprise Video Conferencing if you’re less interested in some of the new collaboration features that the G7500 brings to the table.
+Polycom, now Poly since the merger between Polycom and Plantronics, felt that it was time for a successor to its widely popular RealPresence Group Series.

 Enhanced Content Sharing, Presentation, and Collaboration Tools

 Poly decided to make content one its primary focuses for the G7500, giving users the ability to share content in 4k resolution with options to connect devices via the HDMI-in port on the back or wirelessly via Apple Airplay, Miracast, or the Polycom Content App.
 This is all possible because the G7500 has the technology of the Polycom Pano embedded into the codec, giving it cutting edge presentation ability without the need for an external device.

 The Poly G7500 is one of the few Video Conferencing codecs on the market that supports 4k video and it comes enabled right out the box with no additional software option necessary.
 Of course you will need a 4k display in order to experience your meetings in 4k resolution, but Poly will be coming out with bundles in the near future that include the complete G7500 systems with 65, 75, and 85-inch 4k touch displays.

 No More Proprietary Mic Cables